Pet First Aid Basics Every PA Pet Owner Should Know

 Seizures

-If your pet has a seizure, do not try to restrain them or put anything in their mouth.
-Clear the area of objects they could hurt themselves on, note the time and duration, and keep the environment calm and quiet.
-Contact your vet or emergency clinic immediately after the seizure ends.
+Don't restrain them or put anything in their mouth during a seizure.
+Clear the area of things they could hurt themselves on.
+Note the time and how long it lasts.
+Contact your vet or emergency clinic immediately after it ends.

 Know Your Emergency Vets

-In Lancaster County, know the location of your nearest emergency veterinary clinic before an emergency happens.
-Program the number into your phone.
-After-hours emergencies require different clinics than your regular vet, and you don't want to be searching for options when every minute counts.
+In Lancaster County, know where your nearest emergency clinic is before an emergency happens.
+Save the number in your phone.
+After hours emergencies need different clinics than your regular vet, and you don't want to be searching during a crisis.

 - Is having trouble breathing